 Radish smørrebrød

 While radishes are excellent in salads, they also add a satisfying crunch to sandwiches.
-Though, rather than making your usual go-to sandwich, why not mix it up and make a smørrebrød?
+Though rather than making your usual go-to, why not mix it up and make a smørrebrød?
+These beautiful Scandinavian open sandwiches might look like a culinary art form, but they’re also the perfect vehicle for leftovers.

 Radishes are commonly used on smørrebrød, and there are several popular recipes.
-If you fancy some fish, why not make these pickled herring, egg, and radish smørrebrøds, from Outside Oslo?
+If you fancy some fish, why not make these pickled herring, egg, and radish smørrebrøds, from Daytona Dawn Danielsen?
 The bold flavour of pickled herring is softened on a blanket of egg mayo, and fresh radish adds a gorgeous contrast in both texture and colour.

 Or, you can keep things veggie and make this radish and quark smørrebrød from BBC Good Food.
 While technically a soft cheese, quark tastes more like thick yoghurt, and it’s perfect with crisp radish on smørrebrød.
-Add a few drops of olive oil, a squeeze of lemon juice, and some grated gruyère – and serve on rye bread for maximum authenticity!
+Add a few drops of olive oil, a squeeze of lemon juice, and some grated gruyère – then serve on rye bread for maximum authenticity.

 5. Spring minestrone soup with chickpeas